Character Home Renovations in Auckland: Preserving Charm While Modernising

 - Weak indoor–outdoor connection

-Simon’s Insight: “Our goal is to bring these homes into the 21st century without erasing their soul.”
+Simon’s take: “Our goal is to bring these homes into the 21st century without erasing their soul.”

 - Restore rather than replace native timber floors